suryaanshrai/school/README.md

 Here is a more detailed explaination of the project's applications and features:

-The project's name (given by the django-admin command) is capstone2.
+The project's name (given through the django-admin command) is capstone2.
 It contains three applications, with the following features:

 - home
     - Manages the homepage and users who are not registered with the school.
     - Allows logged in students to request addition of a news article or image in the school website.
     - Allows employees to approve or reject such submission requests made by students.
     - Allows the 'master' user to start a new academic session.
 Starting a new academic session archives all the news articles and images, deallocates everyone from the classrooms and deletes all the notices issued by the teachers.

 - student
     - Displays test/assignment scores to student
     - Displays notices published for a classroom